mpatacchiola/blog/_posts/2016-12-1-playing-the-google-chrome-dinosaur-game-with-your-hand.markdown

     return B
 ```

-Implementing the algorithm from scratch is not necessary since OpenCV has an useful function called `calcBackProject`.
+Implementing the algorithm from scratch is not necessary because OpenCV has an useful function called `calcBackProject`.
 I will use this function to isolate the tiger's fur in the image below (which you can [download here]({{site.baseurl}}/images/tiger.jpg)):

 ![tiger]({{site.baseurl}}/images/tiger.jpg){:class="img-responsive"}